 The national school curriculum often proves detrimental to many students who may not be academically very bright.
 It also is a cause of immense stress for students and parents when it comes to the high stakes exams like the PSLE (Public School Leaving Examination is taken at the end of grade 6).
 This influences the choice of the school further on.
 International schools do not follow this criteria as they are not bound by the national curriculum at all.
 Therefore, they are not as rigid.
 Also the number of students per teacher is relatively high in local Singapore schools than International ones.
 So as a parent, if you feel that the child may need extra support and guidance from teachers, local schools may not be the best bet.

 One of the most important differences is the fee structure that is much higher in international schools.
 It is one factor that stops parents from choosing International schools.
 But for many, the quality of education, level of teaching, world class infrastructure, great learning environment and the opportunity to study under universally accepted curriculum are big differentiators and therefore, worth the price.

-For more information kindly visit singapore international school
+For more information kindly visit Canadian international school